Alancorleto/perfect-game/README.md

 # Perfect Game

-Perfect Game is a backend API for organizing competitive rhythm game tournaments.
+Perfect Game is an app for organizing competitive rhythm game tournaments.

 It brings organizers everything they need into one place, from managing tournament settings to submitting player scores.

+This is the backend API for the Perfect Game app.

 ## Features

+### As an organizer
-- Support for multiple categories per tournament
+- Manage multiple categories inside your tournaments
-- Rounds with different formats, including score sum, battle, and custom set
+- Manage multiple rounds with two different possible formats: score sum and battle
-- Account management with authentication and password reset
+- Update player scores in real time
+- Upload images for your tournament logos and song titles
+- Invite players with a registered account to join your tournaments

+### As a player
-- Guest players for people who don't have an account
+- Create an account and customize your profile
+- Upload an image for your player avatar
+- Search for tournaments in your country
+- Join tournaments organized by other users
+- View leaderboard rankings as they are updated in real time

+### Extra features
-- Image storage for tournament logos, player avatars, and song titles
+- Fuzzy search for song titles by song name
+- Create chart columns for "choose your own chart" style rounds
+- Reset your password
+- Use refresh tokens for authenticating

 ## Motivation